-Expected program outcomes are:
+Expected outcomes of the Coastal Zone Management concentration are:

-- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1.
+- The combination of courses comprising the degree ensures that students acquire and demonstrate - 1.
 Effective communication skills - 2.
-A full understanding of the scientific method - 3. competency in ecological, geological, chemical and biological concepts, as they relate to resource management in the coastal zone - 4.
+A full understanding of the scientific method - 3.
+Competency in ecological, geological, chemical and biological concepts, as they relate to resource management in the coastal zone - 4.
 An understanding of coastal zone processes - 5.
 Familiarity with current management problems and approaches to their solution - 6.
 In-depth knowledge of a specific aspect of coastal zone management - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; career advancement in the case of working professionals; and/or advanced graduate training (Ph.D.). - Students are expected to complete the degree within 2 years of full-time study, and within 5 years of part-time study.